-Besides the options described in Options, GHDL passes any debugging options (those that begin with -g) and optimizations options (those that begin with -0 or -f) to GCC.
+Besides the options described in Synthesis command, GHDL passes any debugging options (those that begin with -g) and optimizations options (those that begin with -g) to GCC.
 Refer to the GCC manual for details.
 Moreover, some debugging options are also available, but not described here.
-The -help option lists all options available, including the debugging ones.
+The --help option lists all options available, including the debugging ones.